The Devil You Know (Justified): Plot

 Dickie leads two crew members, Combs (Ed Corbin) and Junior (Adam Bartley), to Mags' old store to get the money from a cooler.
 Just then, Limehouse arrives and kills Combs and Junior, saving Dickie's life.
-However, Dickie is disappointed to see that the money in the cooler is all the money he was left with, and instead of $3 million as he though, is just $46,000 as Mags spent the rest on buying the properties.
+However, Dickie is disappointed to see that the money in the cooler is all the money he was left with, and instead of $3 million as he thought, is just $46,000 as Mags spent the rest on buying the properties.
 Dickie hands the money over to Limehouse, asking just for his shotgun, which he agrees to give to Dickie.
 After they leave, Raylan appears in the store after hearing gunshots.
 Dickie claims to have killed Combs and Junior and surrenders himself.

 Knowing about Dickie's arrest, Lance sedates Dewey in their hotel room and calls an associate to tell him he may found a new way to make money.
 At Johnny's bar, Devil and Johnny join Boyd for a talk.
 Devil confronts Boyd with a gun, telling him about his deal with Quarles.
 However, Johnny already talked with Boyd and both point their guns at Devil.
 Boyd shoots Devil in the chest, making him fall to the ground.
 As Devil bleeds, Boyd expresses disappointment at him for failing to prove his loyalty and executes him by shooting him in the head.